Skip to main content

 Twitter: @micromotility

-See my personal webpage for more information and the latest preprints from my group.
+See my personal webpage for more information and the latest preprints/research from my group.

 Keywords: mathematical biology, dynamical systems, biological physics, quantitative biology, image processing, pattern recognition, cell biology, microscopy, phenomenological modelling, low Reynolds number fluid dynamics.